East German vs. West German Shepherd Bloodlines

 During World War II the breed really became divided into two separate categories.West Germany continued to breed the German shepherd, but focused more on breeds apperance more than work ethic.
 The West German shepherds are the most popular, and have a more sloped body than the East German shepherd, but not as much slope as the American German shepherds.
 The most common colors are black and red, but they also come in colors of black and tan, sable, bi-colors and black.
 This is where today’s show dogs came from.

-East Germany DDR (Deutshe Demokratishe Republik), also known as Czech Republic, used the dogs more for working during the time of the war, and they were bred to be more aggressive.
+East Germany DDR (Deutshe Demokratishe Republik), used the dogs more for working during the time of the war, and they were bred to be more aggressive.
 They focused on the breeds temperament and drive.
 They tend to have dark pigmentation, a large blocky head, big bone structure and a lean build.
 The most common colors for the working lines are sables, but they also come in black and red, black and tan, and bi-colors, as well as solid black.
 Their backs do not slope like the American show lines of German shepherd, but have a straight appearance.
 This is where today’s working German shepherd came from.

 The average person would not be able to tell the difference, except for the variations of colors and markings, but a true German shepherd breed connoisseur can tell a major difference.